leogiraldimg/az900-exam-preparation/README.md

 ##### Azure Advisor

 - Evaluates your Azure resources
-- Makes recommendations to help
-- Improve reliability, security, and performance
+- Makes recommendations to help improve reliability, security, and performance
 - Achieve operational excellence
 - Reduce costs
 - Designed to help you save time on cloud optimization
 - Advisor dashboard displays personalized recommendations for all your subscriptions
-- Recommendations are divided into five categories
+- Recommendations are divided into five categories:
   - Reliability -> ensure and improve the continuity of your business-critical applications
   - Security -> detect threats and vulnerabilities that might lead to security breaches
   - Performance -> improve the speed of your applications
   - Cost -> optimize and reduce your overall Azure spending
   - Operational Excellence -> achieve process and workflow efficiency, resource manageability, and deployment best practices
+- Makes shutdown recommendations based on CPU and outbound network utilization

 ##### Azure Monitor